 Arachnids have two main body parts – a combined head and chest (sort of like their head and chest are stuck together) and a belly.

-Many insects have wings, arachnids do not have wings.
-Insects have 2-5 eyes, while most spiders have eight eyes.
+Many insects have wings, but arachnids do not.
+Insects have 2 to 5 eyes, while most spiders have eight eyes.

 Male spiders are called spiders, and female spiders are called spiders.
 Baby spiders are called spiderlings.
 Spiders have blue blood.
-Spiders produce slik.
+Spiders produce silk.

 The world’s smallest spider is the Patu Digua.
 This tiny spider lives in Columbia.